Seven ways to cut your monthly mortgage payments

 Get a deal with daily interest calculation

 If the interest on your mortgage is calculated annually, you could still be paying interest on the parts of the loan you have paid off for almost a year after you have repaid it.
-Getting customers to pay interest on loans they have repaid is an outrageous practice and should be stopped – but some mortgage lenders still practise it.
+Getting customers to pay interest on loans they have repaid is an outrageous practice and should be stopped – but some mortgage lenders still practice it.

 With daily interest calculation, every payment of capital you make will almost immediately start to reduce the interest payments you have to make.
 Over the term of a mortgage, mortgages with daily interest calculation will cost you thousands of pounds less than those with annual interest calculation.